cindylxyxy/Airport-Pickup-and-Dropoff-Facility/Code_updated_20210531/SingleLaneConfiguration/readme.md

   5. dirname = '' for any desired directory to save the output.
 You may change to any directory of choice.
   6. suffix = '' for any desired suffix to differentiate the output files of multiple simulation runs with different input combinations.
 You may change to any suffix of choice.

-The 'eventSingleNew.py' file specifies the event definitions, tracks the vehicle status, and updates the vehicle trajectories under spot assignment rule - Alternative 1.
-The 'eventDP2.py' file is a variation under Alternative 2.
+The 'eventSingleNew.py' file specifies the event definitions, tracks the vehicle status, and updates the vehicle trajectories.
 The 'utils.py' file stores helper functions and objects.